• Features

 Content and structural triggers

-Image-heavy emails prevent content analysis.
-When 80% of your message is pictures, filters can’t determine legitimacy.
-They assume you’re hiding text to evade detection.
+• Image-heavy emails provide little for filters to analyze.
+If pictures take 80% of your message, they can’t determine legitimacy and, unfortunately, assume you’re hiding text to evade detection.

-URL shorteners instantly flag your emails.
+• URL shorteners instantly flag your emails.
 Legitimate businesses show complete destination URLs.
-Scammers hide behind bit.ly links.
-Using them marks you as potentially malicious.

 Behavioral patterns matter as much as content.
 Sudden volume increases, irregular sending schedules after consistent patterns, or switching between vastly different message types all reduce deliverability.

-How to stop your Shopify emails from going to spam: A step-by-step guide
+How to stop Shopify spam emails: A step-by-step guide

 Authenticate your domain with SPF, DKIM, and DMARC